awsdocs/amazon-ecs-developer-guide/doc_source/tutorial-cluster-auto-scaling-cli.md

    }
    ```

-## Step 3: Register a Task Definition<a name="cli-tutorial-register-task-definition"></a>
+## Step 3: Register a task definition<a name="cli-tutorial-register-task-definition"></a>

 Before you can run a task on your cluster, you must register a task definition\.
 Task definitions are lists of containers grouped together\.
 The following example is a simple task definition that uses an `amazonlinux` image from Docker Hub and just sleeps\.
-For more information about the available task definition parameters, see [Amazon ECS Task Definitions](task_definitions.md)\.
+For more information about the available task definition parameters, see [Amazon ECS Task definitions](task_definitions.md)\.

 **To register a task definition**